hrgdavor/jsx6/README.md

 # JSX6

-A library that only needs support for JSX (can be built by puse esbuid) that changes DOM precisely and reactively.
+A JSX library without a special compiler that changes DOM precisely and reactively.

+Very much alike to the code in this [video](https://www.youtube.com/watch?v=O6xtMrDEhcE&ab_channel=ReactFinland).
+Uses functions and JavaScript Proxies to avoid the need for compiling.

+Only needs support for JSX in bundlers.

+Can be built by pure(full-speed) [esbuid](https://esbuild.github.io/) without any plugins.

+Supports observables and promises out of the box (probably will also support signals)

+## NON goals

+WILL NOT sacrifice any functionality or even attempt to support server side rendering like Next.js or others.
+It is strictly for apps that are not crawled by search engines.
+I personally am convinced that those use cases only bring ugly compromises that I never needed in my JavaScript coding career that spans all the way to 1998.

-## Useful standalone part of this library
+## useful standalone part of JSX6

+If more parts of `jsx6` will make sense as standalone libs this section will be updated.

 https://github.com/hrgdavor/jsx6/tree/main/libs/dom-observer

 Performance for multiple ResizeObserver and IntersectionObserver can degrade if a new observer is created for each listener case, but some can be reused and it has become clear that It is better to reuse them instead of creating new for each observed element.

-## JSX intro
+## JSX in general intro

 https://github.com/hrgdavor/jsx6/tree/main/libs/dom-observer